 Here in BC, as in the rest of Canada, the population is aging.
-Baby boomers are starting to retire - creating job openings - and they're also needing and using more health services - creating increased demand.
+Baby boomers are starting to retire - creating job openings - and they're also requiring and utilizing more health care services as they age - creating increased demand.
 And as people are living longer than ever before, that demand will only continue to grow.
-Meanwhile, we have a baby boom of our own happening!
+Meanwhile, we have a baby boom happening!
 Our Aboriginal and First Nations population is the fastest growing demographic in the province, and with an average age in the mid-20s, our communities are growing by leaps and bounds.
 It all means there's no better time than right now for Aboriginal and BC First Nations youth to find their way into a meaningful career within the health field.
 We need you!